kaptiyo-official/kaptiyo-official/README.md

 ## 🎲 Fun Facts

-- I started coding with Scratch when I was 6
+- I started coding when I was 6!
+I started with scratch, then moved to Python, all self-learnt (some in school too)!
 - I love fiction books and movies
 - I always use dark mode 🧛